 It’s likely that the windows you are replacing will be timber if you live in a period property.
 So the beauty of choosing wood for your new windows is that you can replicate the material as well as detail of the original design, sympathetically.
 Being true to the architectural character of your home is also the best way to maintain its value, financially and aesthetically.
 Investing in new timber windows, with innovative draught proofing built in, can even add value by boosting energy efficiency and reducing noise from outside.
 And wood never goes out of fashion either, so the timeless quality of timber windows is there for generations to enjoy.

-Using wood from a sustainable source means that timber windows are environmentally‐friendly – unlike most other materials used to make windows, such as plastic, steel and aluminium.
+Using wood from a sustainable source means that timber windows are environmentally friendly – unlike most other materials used to make windows, such as plastic, steel and aluminium.
 And if uPVC ends up in landfill, it can take decades to decompose.
-Timber is also a natural insulator, and coupled with high performance single or double glazing, your windows will help prevent heat loss from you home, improving your energy efficiency and cutting household fuel bills.
+Timber is also a natural insulator, and coupled with high-performance single or double glazing, your windows will help prevent heat loss from your home, improving your energy efficiency and cutting household fuel bills.

 If you’d like more information on our range of timber windows and doors or sash window repairs, get in touch with experts, like Ventrolla.

-If you need timber windows and doors for your home renovation project, and you have a question you’d like to ask our team, your can make an enquiry online today or call 0800 0277 454 – we look forward to hearing from you.
+If you need timber windows and doors for your home renovation project, and you have a question you’d like to ask our team, you can make an enquiry online today – we look forward to hearing from you.